 Image Source: ASOS

 These are just some of the numerous ways in which you can optimize your mobile website’s checkout and payment process.
-Use these tips and see your mobile commerce sales go high.
+Use these tips to reduce your mobile shopping cart abandonment rate and see your mobile commerce sales increase.

 3. Optimize Your Product Pages